camilla-cs/APIproject2024/README.md

 ## API Setup

-Please follow the steps below taking into consideration that were run on a MacOS operating system.
+Please follow the steps below taking into consideration that were run on a MacOS operating system and Insomnia was used to run the server.

 1. Clone the API from the GitHub repository to your local machine.

-2. Open the terminal
+2. Open the terminal of choice.

-3. Run `python3 -m venv .venv`
+3. Run `python3 -m venv .venv` to create a virtual environment.

-4. Run `source .venv/bin/activate`
+4. Run `source .venv/bin/activate` to active the virtual environment.

-5. To install the required libraries run `pip3 install -r requirements.txt` into your terminal.
+5. To install all the required packages run `pip3 install -r requirements.txt` into your terminal.

-6. Create a .env file and set your database URL and secret key based on this example:
+6. Create a  separate .env file in the */src* folder and set your database URL and secret key based on the `.env.sample` file.

--- mettere di creare user e database
+7. Make sure you have installed and run PostgreSQL in the terminal.
+In case you don't have postgreSQL installed, run this command in the terminal:
+`pip install flask`

 7. Run `flask db create` to create the tables.
 8. Run `flask db seed `.
 9. Run `flask run` to start the server on http://localhost:8080